Bal Gangadhar Tilak was an Indian Freedom fighter who played a pivotal role in the freedom struggle.

 As a journalist

-At this moment, he also began his journalistic career by founding the Kesari newspaper.
-Tilak opposed many policies of British by publishing strong worded articles in his paper.
+At this moment, he also began his journalistic career by founding the newspapers Kesari and Maratha.
+Tilak opposed the many policies of British by publishing strong worded articles in his papers.
+Kesari and Maratha became the voice of the freedom fighters.

 Tilak was sent to jail for carrying out anti-British activities.
 Here, he spent his time in writing the commentary on Bhagavad Gita.
 He also authored a book called “Orion, or the antiquity of the Vedas”, which is a research on the antiquities of the Veda.